- Composers of Canadian citizenship or permanent residency in Canada may apply.

 Technical Merit (15 points)

-The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regards to its use of rhythm, melody, harmony, timbre, texture, dynamics and orchestration.
+The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regard to its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulations and orchestration.
 They will evaluate these elements especially in regard to how well they express or positively reinforce the composer’s purpose and intentions for the proposed work, and as they relate to the Prize theme.